 Memorial Hospital’s residency learning experiences are designed to help residents develop the necessary skills for providing optimal pharmaceutical care to patients in a variety of care settings.
 The resident’s first rotation will be spent orienting and training with the drug distribution components of the Department of Pharmacy Services.

 Resident staffing commitments are approximately every fourth weekend with four hours one weekday per week and may involve centralized or decentralized order entry/verification and/or clinical services.
-Residents may be expected to respond to hospital emergencies, such as codes, etc. ACLS training is provided during onboarding.
+Residents may be expected to respond to hospital emergencies, such as codes, etc. ACLS training is provided.

 Residents will serve as preceptors for pharmacy students on clinical clerkships.
 Optional participation in a pharmacy residency teaching certificate program is also available.